Gaa med mig hjem

-Come Home with Me (Gå med mig hjem) is a 1941 Danish drama film directed by Benjamin Christensen.
+Gaa med mig hjem is a 1941 Danish drama film directed by Benjamin Christensen.
 It centers on the character Helene Hannøe, an attorney who forms close relationships with her troubled clients while trying to solve their problems.
 It was the last of three 'social issue' films that Christensen made for the Nordisk Film Company, along with Children of Divorce and The Child.